Archiving an issue

 Before you begin

 - By default, you must be a Jira Administrator or Jira System Administrator to archive or restore issues.
-However, an administrator might grant you the global Archive Issues or the Archive Issues Project permission, as well as the Restore Issues or the Restore Issues Project permissions.
-The Archive and Restore per-project permissions allow you to archive and restore issues in a specific project.
+However, an administrator might grant you the global Archive Issues or the Archive Issues for a Project permission, as well as the Restore Issues or the Restore Issues for a Project permissions.
+The Archive and Restore per project permissions allow you to archive and restore issues in a specific project.
 By default, these permissions are not enabled.